Addendum to the resume' of TERRY SNELLER

 From 1970-1972, I did private research (at my own expense) into a new area involving microelectronic measurements of The Doppler Effect -- with special considerations directed toward commercial applications.

-From 1969-1970, I was one third owner and Executive Vice President of Sales and Marketing for MSI Electronics of Houston, Texas.
+From 1969-1970, I was co-founder, one third owner and Executive Vice President of Sales and Marketing for MSI Electronics of Houston, Texas.
 I recruited, trained, and supervised a sales force of about fifteen people.
 I earned, in salary and bonuses, over forty-eight thousand dollars per year.
 In a major dispute over management principles with other mangament principals, I sold my interest -- in what had become a holding company -- back to the corporation, six months before it filed for reorganization under Chapter Eleven and eventual bankruptcy.

 From 1965-1969, I was a full-time employee for Penn Mutual Life Insurance Company in the following capacities: recruiting, training, group and business sales, manual and early computerized financial and estate planning/management advisor, as well as investment and real estate management, as well as administrative support in Wichita Falls, San Antonio and Houston, Texas.
-When I left Penn Mutual, to form my own companies, my annual earnings were in the mid $50Ks from salary and investments.
+When I left Penn Mutual, to form my own companies, my annual earnings were in excess of over $50Ks from salary and investments.

 From 1963-1965, I worked full-time as a Communications Consultant for Southwestern Bell and AT&T -- specializing in WATS telecommunications and business systems for medium to large companies based in Wichita Falls, Texas.
 My last supervisor was Bill Bass.
 I left AT&T to make more than the six hundred dollars per month that they were paying me in salary.

 Prior to 1962-63, I attended over thirty different public and private schools in the United States and several foreign countries (my father was a high-ranking career NCO in the US Air Force).
 During my school years I earned my own spending money with paper routes, service station and delivery work and by teaching sailing on Cape Cod Bay.

 ... and then there is my amazing and wonderful Marina Olivares --